Dementia a summary term for disease related processes that interfere with normal brain functioning.

 The fact that there is no one-on-one relationship between the disease-related brain changes commonly associated with dementia symptoms is thought to be due to a person’s cognitive reserve.

 Before diving into what is ‘cognitive reserve’, let’s just look at whether everyone eventually will develop dementia related brain pathology (i.e., disease related changes).
 The answer to this question is a sound ‘No’.
 But it seems that very few people do not develop pathological brain changes (although I have no data to back this statement up).
 The question is how many people actually develop dementia-related brain changes as they get older (let’s call them group 1) versus how many of these group 1 people show actual symptoms, and how are the two groups (those exhibiting symptoms versus those not exhibiting symptoms despite brain pathology) different.
 What are people who do not develop behavioural dementia symptoms (e.g., no thinking difficulties) are doing differently.
-We call such differences ‘protective factors’, factors that decrease the probability of developing the disease.
+We call such differences ‘protective factors’, factors that decrease the probability of developing the behavioural expressions of the disease, i.e. symptoms.

 One of these factors is related to cognitive reserve.
 Cognitive reserve relates to a the brain’s ability to continue to function despite attacks on it from disease-related brain changes- factors that increase a person’s cognitive reserve include education, remaining mentally stimulated, active, and curious.
 You can read more on cognitive reserve here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3507991/ Thus, these factors would be considered protective factors.